Opinion | The Age Limit Debate, How will History Judge Us and Why not Call for Referendum Instead! By Ronnie Mayanja

 Several days before he died in 2004, Wapakhabulo, a long-time friend of Museveni, wrote to the President, opposing the lifting of term limits outside those prescribed by the Constitution.
 It has been said that it is one thing to have a constitution; it is another to practice constitutionalism, especially if those in leadership do not believe or respect constitutional rule.

 It has been said that passion and action are two things that can help shape a generation.
-The words of a Protestant pastor, Martin Niemöller, who lived through the era of Adolf Hitler and supported him in his early years, sum it up and perhaps will put things into perspective for us….
+The words of a Protestant pastor, Martin Niemöller, who lived through the era of Adolf Hitler having supported him in his early years and now displayed at a Holocaust Museum in the US capital, sum it up and perhaps will put things into perspective for us….

 First they came for the Socialists, and I did not speak out— Because I was not a Socialist.
 Then they came for the Trade Unionists, and I did not speak out –Because I was not a Trade Unionist.
 Then they came for the Jews, and I did not speak out–Because I was not a Jew.
 Then they came for me—and there was no one left to speak for me.

 My fellow countrymen, it’s time for all of us to stand up and be counted.
 Lets speak up now or forever hold our peace.
-Subjecting the motion of the age limit debate to a few MPs in a Parliament whose members are largely from one party does not fairly represent the views of all the 40 million Ugandans, hence the need for a referendum to end this contentious debate.
+Subjecting the motion of the age limit debate to a few MPs in a Parliament whose members are largely from one party does not fairly represent the views of all the 40 million Ugandans, hence the need for a referendum to end this contentious debate if we must carry on with this unprecedented scheme.

 Here is a story carried in the Washington Post that helps put the danger of tempering with the constitution into perspective — Burkina Faso’s strongman Blaise Compaoré, saw an abrupt end to his 27 years in power, one year before elections, when he attempted to modify the Constitution and remove the presidential term limits so that he could run again in 2015.
 Before Compaoré resigned from the presidency, some analysts mistakenly predicted “Compaoré will have his way.”
 The determination of citizens hungry for democratic change prevented the vote in the National Assembly on Compaoré’s constitutional reform in 2014.
 Angry citizens burned the Parliament and other government buildings, and the army took over, forcing Compaoré to seek refuge in Cote d’Ivoire.

 While I appreciate President Museveni and what he has done for Uganda, I feel that the failure to groom a successor to move his vision for the country forward will be his Achilles’ heel.
 While Uganda has enjoyed stability under President Museveni, there is a danger of undoing all the gains of his administration if we fail to have a peaceful transition.
-Arguments for and against lifting the age limit have been made, with some asking why discriminate against a man for his age–Singapore under Lee Kuan Yew made progress for the 30 years he was in power.
+Arguments for and against lifting the age limit have been made, with some asking why discriminate against a man for his age–Singapore under Lee Kuan Yew made progress for the 30 years he was in power — Zimbabwe under Mugabe has largely become a shadow of its former self.
 I say it is the culture of impunity, the personalization of State and the failure to build lasting institutions that has partly destroyed this great republic, whose GDP was comparable to that of the emerging Asian tiger economies back in the day.
 With a weak and comical opposition it matters little whether this change comes from within the President’s own party — change is long overdue!

 Nyerere showed the way for Tanzania and Moi for Kenya–surely we can do it for Uganda.
 The politics of patronage and nepotism in a country with one of youngest populations is creating a pressure cooker environment that could lead to our Republic imploding if cool heads do not prevail in the august house!